-The Board meets as often as it deems necessary and at least every 3 months.
+The Board meets as often as it deems necessary and at least 3 times per year.
 The Board members receive documentation concerning matters to be reviewed.

 COMPOSITION OF THE BOARD

 Pursuant to Article 12 of the Company's Articles of Association, the members of the Board of Directors are appointed by the Shareholders' Meeting, which shall determine the number of members and the duration of their term of office.
 The Shareholders' Meeting may revoke the members' mandate.